propbank/propbank-release/README.md

+> **Warning**
+>
+> This is still a work in process and contains some missing information and/or inaccurate information.
+> We are actively working on fixing the issues.

 # The Propbank Annotations
 This is the repository for the new *unified* Propbank annotations.
 Unified frames generalize over different parts of speech, covering verbal, nominal, adjectival and light verb annotations.